 How do I format a memory card?

-Formatting a memory card is recommended after every time you download pictures.
-Simply put the card in your computer (or memory card reader), go to "My Computer."
-There will be a file (varies from computer to computer on the name) that is dedication to the portable device that is plugged into the computer, in this case the memory card.
+Formatting a memory card is recommended every time you download pictures.
+Simply put the card into your computer (or memory card reader), go to "My Computer."
+There will be a file (varies from computer to computer on the name) that is dedicated to the portable device that is plugged into the computer, in this case, the memory card.
 Right click on the file, there will be a "Formatting" option.
 Click it, which will take you to the formatting screen.
 For all cards except Reconyx, just do the normal "32" formatting option.
 Then click ok.

 How Can I Tell If My Camera is Bad, or My Batteries are Dead?

 This is a great question and one many people overlook.
 To properly test your batteries, you need to be able to place the batteries under a load, otherwise, you will be an incorrect reading.
 We use the ZTS Battery Tester for this.
 Check out the video below for how it works.

 What is the difference between incandescent flash, infrared flash and "infrared covert" trail cameras?

 Incandescent trail cameras create a "white flash" when taking a picture at night.
 This is just like what your hand-held digital camera would do at home.
 Incandescent cameras take higher quality night photos (pictures are in color) than infrared and infrared covert trail cameras.